ososkp/Scripts/README.md

 recommender.rb

-	Uses MSD and Pearson Correlation as similarity metrics, and Resnick's to guess a rating for a user based on those metrics.
+	Uses MSD and Pearson Correlation as similarity metrics along with Resnick's to guess a rating for a user based on those metrics.
 Can change user-item matrix but the main script sets that up and runs it for user 5, item 3.